CRIS-CS-Python/python-intro/lessons/05-input-output.md

 ## Input from Command Line

 We can pass text data into a process when we start it using *command line arguments*.
-`sys.argv` is a list of string arguments to the process.
+`sys.argv` is a list of string arguments for the process.
 The first argument is always the command that executed the process.

 Save this to a file `cmd_args.py`